bash — standard shell

 fi

-Single versus Double Brackets in bash
+Single versus double brackets in bash

 POSIX compliance is not a concern for ebuilds, as their interpreter is guaranteed to be GNU Bash.
 POSIX style tests have different semantics and using the common forms of tests adheres to the principle of least surprise.
 Most developers will be used to Bash test semantics and behaviour and deviating from this in ebuilds may be confusing.